An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie

-The controversial and virtually infinite space of the lines is transformed into a finite and lasting space with the unitary plane.
-It would, however, be a mistake to see this as calm in the sense of a total absence of inner tension.
-The unitary plane should rather be seen as a temporary synthesis which, like the square of Pier and Ocean 5 reopens to the manifold space around as we shall see in diagram F:
+It would, however, be a mistake to see this as a permanent situation.
+The unitary plane should rather be seen as a temporary balanced synthesis which, like the square of Pier and Ocean 5 reopens to the manifold space around, as we shall now see in diagram F.

 Broadway Boogie Woogie, Diagram F